 in Debian policy.

-Many Debian websites support SSL, so please use HTTPS links where possible and sensible.
+Many Debian websites support SSL/TLS, so please use HTTPS links where possible and sensible.
 However, some Debian/DebConf/SPI/etc websites either don't have have HTTPS support or only use the SPI CA (and not an SSL CA trusted by all browsers).
 To avoid causing error messages for non-Debian users, please do not link to such sites using HTTPS.

 The git repository will reject commits containing plain HTTP links for Debian websites that support HTTPS or containing HTTPS links for the Debian/DebConf/SPI websites that are known to either not support HTTPS or use certificates signed only by SPI.

+Translations should always be kept to be up-to-date with its corresponding English file.
+The "translation-check" header in translation files is used to track which version of English file the current translation was based on.
 If you change translated files, you need to update the translation-check header to match the git commit hash of the corresponding change in the English file.
 You can find that hash with

 $ git log path/to/english/file